HomePage Path

 Herstmonceux Castle is located south of the village centre, off Wartling Road.
 12 miles north-east of Eastbourne, on the A22-A271.

-The site is an International Study Centre and the gardens and grounds are open daily, 12th April to 2nd November 10:00-6:00pm, closed at 5:00pm from October.
-Castle tours are conducted once or twice daily, Sunday to Friday between 11:00am and 2:00pm.
+The site is an International Study Centre and the gardens and grounds are open daily, mid April to October 10:00-6:00pm, closes at 5:00pm in October.
+Castle tours are conducted throughout the season, check website for availability.

 There is a car park.